pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 Next, we make the driver module of CH32V103, so that the peripheral resources on CH32V103 can be called by Python script.

-In this project, we made a standard device driver for PikaScript.
+In this project, we made a standard device driver for PikaPython.
 What is a standard device driver?
 Let's start with other scripting technologies, such as MicroPython, there is no unified peripheral calling API, which makes users need to re-learn the API when using different platforms.
 For example, the following is the code for MicroPython to drive GPIO on the STM32F4 platform .
 ![](assets/1638495380966-02a52d33-9986-401c-a7e1-136ce71ad53e.webp)

 This is for ESP8266